rydmike/flex_color_picker/README.md

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-upper.png?raw=true" alt="ColorPicker variations upper"/>

 >**NOTE:**
-> This is a **FlexColorPicker 2.0.0 dev and pre-release** with sound null safety.
+> This is **FlexColorPicker 2.0.0 dev and pre-release** with sound null safety.
 It contains
-> many new features compared to the previous 1.x version.
+> many new features compared to previous stable 1.1.5 none null safe version.
 >
-> The package documentation has not yet been updated to cover all new features that are
+> The package documentation has not yet been updated to cover the new features that are
 > being introduced in final 2.0.0 version together with null-safety.
 The changelog covers
 > the major changes.
-API docs are up to date as well.
+The API-documentation is up to date as well.
 The bundled and live
-> [**web demo app**](https://rydmike.com/flexcolorpicker) shows the new features, and you
+> [**web demo app**](https://rydmike.com/flexcolorpicker) demonstrates all the new features, and you
 > can change most API settings.
-It also shows each API name and current value in a tooltip for
+The demo also shows each API name and current value in a tooltip for
-> each control.
+> each control that modifies API values in the demo.
 >
-> More new features may still come before first 2.0.0 stable release.
-A minimum requirement for releasing stable
+> No more new features will be added to 2.0.0 before the pending stable release.
+This release is
+> a stabilization and fine-tuning phase.
+The remaining minimum requirements for releasing stable version 2
-> version 2 is an update of this documentation.
+> is an update of this package documentation to cover all new features.
+> Later releases will provide additional refinements, further testing and CI/CD pipe.
 >

 ### The different types of available color pickers are